celia-ait-idir/titanic_data_analysis/README.md

 # 🚢 Titanic Survival Data Analysis

-This project explores the **Titanic: Machine Learning from Disaster** dataset using Python.
+This mini-project explores the **Titanic: Machine Learning from Disaster** dataset using Python.
-We analyze survival patterns with data cleaning, feature engineering, and visualizations.
+by analyzing survival patterns with data cleaning, feature engineering, and visualizations.

 ## 📊 Features of the Project